The Value of Storytelling

 Research has shown that messages delivered through a story can be as much as 22 times more memorable than facts alone.
 That’s because wrapping facts and figures in a story makes the listener hear your message in a more meaningful way.

-When you use storytelling in your business presentations, you tap into the natural way humans communicate.
+When you use storytelling in business presentations, you tap into the natural way humans communicate.
 We’re inclined to act on messages that appeal to our emotions: fear, anger, sadness, frustration, and joy.
 Delivering statistics on their own doesn’t elicit any emotional responses.
 Tying those statistics to something that matters to your listener does.

 The fact that storytelling has been around since humans first walked the earth is proof that storytelling is important.
 Even before the invention of any alphabet, humans have been verbally telling stories or using images to tell them.
 It’s how we relate to each other and the world around us.